ewilliams0305/WebLogger/README.md

     .WriteTo.WebloggerSink()
     .CreateLogger();
 ```
-Calling the `WriteTo.WebLoggerSink()` method will create a weblogger server and start the services with default `WebLoggerOptions`.
+Invoking the `WriteTo.WebLoggerSink()` method will create a weblogger server and start the services with default `WebLoggerOptions`.
-To further customize you configuration implment the `Action<WebLoggerOptions>` lambda and update the properties to meet your configuration needs.
+To further customize you configuration implement the `Action<WebLoggerOptions>` lambda and update the properties to meet your configuration needs.

 ```csharp